point0bar1/tf2-model-clones/README.md

 | SNGAN | Celeb A 64x64 | save_celeb_a_sngan_tf2.ipynb | [link](https://github.com/kwotsin/mimicry) |
 | SNGAN | CIFAR-10 32x32 | save_cifar10_sngan_tf2.ipynb | [link](https://github.com/kwotsin/mimicry) |
 | CLIP | N/A | save_clip_tf2.ipynb | [link](https://github.com/openai/CLIP) |

+## Running a Conversion Script

+The BigGAN and CLIP conversion scripts will automatically download the PyTorch target model and can be run without manually saving the PyTorch weights.
+The SNGAN conversion scripts require you to manually download and specify paths to the PyTorch target model in the ```TORCH_FILE``` variable.
+The generator weights can be downloaded from the [Mimicry](https://github.com/kwotsin/mimicry) repo.

 ## Contact